-#8 Find Video & How-To Trends By Limiting to Youtube Search
+#9 Find Video and How-To Trends By Limiting to YouTube Search

-Therefore, you should confer with Google Trends Youtube-specific search before you create a content plan.
+That leads me to this tip.
+You should review the YouTube-specific search in Google Trends before you create a content plan.
 Since most content marketers now do both text and video, this search is integral in creating a holistic content calendar.

 For example, if we search for “how to tie a tie” in Google trends for web search, it looks like demand peaked in 2015.
 It also looks like it has been on a downward trend ever since.

 But if we switch to YouTube search we see more consistent seasonal trends with a peak right when YouTube broke into the mainstream for real in 2012.

 Many how-to topics have trends where searches are moving away from text to video, and the content marketer of the future uses Google trends to help them capitalize at the right time with the right piece of content.